-Composite sleeves must be 4-1/2" or less to use the standard WiseCable® Legacy LS and LSS Series.
+Outside diameter of the composite sleeve must be 4-1/2" or less to use the WiseCable® Legacy LS Series.

 For wood posts with composite sleeves having an outside diameter greater than 4-1/2", call for special ordering.

 Stainless Steel Post Protector Tube